DanKolev/aws_wordpress_manual_build/part_3_automate_build_using_launch_template.md

 ![Automate_LT](https://github.com/DanKolev/aws_wordpress_manual_build/blob/main/data/diagrams/3.automate_built_using_launch_template.png)

-In stage 2 of this advanced demo lesson you are going to create a launch template which can automate the build of WordPress.
+In part 3 of this advanced demo lesson you are going to create a launch template which can automate the build of WordPress.
 The architecture will still use the single instance for both the WordPress application and database, the only change will be an automatic build rather than manual.
 Any level of automation/self-healing or scaling architecture will need a bootstrapped or AMI-baked build to function effectively.

-# STAGE 1 TIDYUP
+# TIDYUP

 Right click on the manual instance you created in the previous step called `Wordpress-Manual` and select `Terminate Instance` and confirm that termination.

-# STAGE 2A - Create the Launch Template
+# STAGE 3A - Create the Launch Template

 Open the EC2 console
 Click `Launch Templates` under `Instances` on the left menu